stillonearth/bevy_rl_shooter/README.md

 https://github.com/stillonearth/BevyStein/blob/main/python/DQN.ipynb contains DQN implementation from previous work [1].

-## Known Bugs

-* Environment wouldn't do proper reset.
-In order to restart the environment during training you need to shut down the process and run it again.
-This should be resolved with bevy 0.7 release.

 ## Acknowledgements

 * Inspired by [rustenstein](https://github.com/AdRoll/rustenstein) by AdRoll.
 Map & texture parsing code grabbed from it.